 The photo wedding timeline will go either two ways.
 First look vs. no first look.
 First looks are done before the ceremony.

-If you're having a sunset ceremony or if there will be less than one hour of light afterwards, a first look is highly recommended to assure we have enough light for our signature natural lit photographs, or be sure we schedule separate portraits (ex.
+If you're having a sunset ceremony or if there will be LESS THAN ONE HOUR of light afterwards, a first look is highly recommended to assure we have enough light for our signature natural lit photographs, or be sure we schedule separate portraits (ex.
 Groom with groomsmen and his family followed by Bride with bridesmaids and her family for 40 minutes, each).

 8 hour sample timeline

 Every bride loves having those shots of her bridal details.
 It's an important part of the story and I love having some time to shoot the dress, shoes, jewelry, invitations, etc. These shots allow me to get warmed up for the rest of the big day.
 I normally like to allow at least 20 minutes if you have a lot of details (ex. custom invites, heirlooms, etc.).
 While I'm shooting details, I'm also capturing some shots of the bride and her girls getting ready!
 If the groom is getting ready nearby, Allen will begin photographing the boys getting ready close to 40 minutes before the first look since it always takes them less time to get dressed.

 1:00 - Bride steps into dress

 After the details have been photographed, it's time for the bride to get into her dress!
 This is the big moment.
 I usually ask the mother of the bride and all the bridesmaids to be dressed by the time the bride is ready to get into her dress.
 This ensures that everyone will look nice in those images.
 After the bride is in her gown, she can put on her jewelry, veil, shoes, etc. and I will shoot some additional bridal portraits!
 Remember, hair & makeup is the number one reason for the schedule to run behind, for this reason, I always add 20-30 minutes onto your first look/couple photos to ensure we get have enough time if we end up running one whole hour late.